Pieeees/0x/README.md

 ## Download
 https://github.com/Pieeees/0x/releases/tag/0.2

+dont worry its auto updating if it doesnt work ping @Pie#0565 on the official 0x discord server

 # 0x
 Aren't you bored of the Roblox exploits that always require a lot of keys and 30s unskippable ads?
 Well, here is a Roblox exploit that doesn't require any of these, besides it's open source!